Why This Matters

 Saddle Joints

-• Biaxial movement similar to condyloid joints, but with greater range due to the reciprocal surface shapes
+- Biaxial movement similar to condyloid joints, but with greater freedom due to the interlocking reciprocal surface shapes

 Gliding (Plane) Joints

-• Examples: intercarpal joints, intertarsal joints, and vertebral facet joints—provide flexibility in complex multi-bone structures
+- Examples: intercarpal joints, intertarsal joints, and vertebral facet (zygapophyseal) joints.
+These provide flexibility in complex multi-bone structures where many small gliding movements add up.

-Compare: Saddle vs. Condyloid joints—both are biaxial, but the saddle joint's reciprocal surfaces at the thumb base allow opposition (touching thumb to fingers), which condyloid joints cannot achieve.
-This is why humans have superior grip compared to other primates with different thumb joint structures.
+Compare: Saddle vs. Condyloid joints: both are biaxial, but the saddle joint's reciprocal concave-convex surfaces at the thumb base allow opposition (touching thumb to fingers), which condyloid joints cannot achieve.
+This is a structural reason humans have such a versatile grip.

 Functional Classification: How Much Movement?